Symmetry-Breaking in Multi-Agent Navigation: Winding Number-Aware MPC with a Learned Topological Strategy: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel hierarchical control framework that learns topological cooperative strategies to address a fundamental challenge in decentralized multi-agent navigation: deadlocks arising from symmetries between agents.
-This method consists of a learning-based planner that devises topological cooperative strategies and prioritizes coordination among multiple agents, and a model-based controller that generates safe and efficient trajectories based on the plan.
-Through experiments in both simulation and on real hardware, we demonstrated that the proposed method outperformed existing approaches in terms of both success rate and efficiency, particularly in high-density scenarios.
-These results suggest that our approach of learning cooperative strategies themselves, rather than relying on fixed rules, is effective for efficiently breaking symmetries between agents and achieving efficient navigation.
+In this work, we proposed a novel hierarchical control framework that learns topological cooperative strategies to address a fundamental challenge in decentralized multi-agent navigation: deadlocks arising from symmetries between agents.
+Through experiments in both simulation and real-world, we demonstrated that the proposed method achieves consistently strong performance even in dense, symmetry-prone scenarios.
+These results imply that our approach of learning cooperative strategies themselves is effective for breaking symmetries between agents and achieving efficient navigation.
+Moreover, our method exhibited the smallest simulation-to-real degradation in success rate.
+This result suggests that explicitly leveraging winding numbers improves robustness when transferring policies from simulation to real robots.

-As for future work, we envision three directions based on the results of this study.
-The first is to improve the robustness and generalization of the planner.
-By incorporating sim-to-real techniques such as Domain Randomization into the planner's training process, we aim to obtain a highly reliable policy that can bridge the sim-to-real gap.
-The second direction is to expand the scope of application by advancing the controller.
-Introducing a state-of-the-art nonlinear model predictive control, such as Model Predictive Path Integral (MPPI), into the controller will enable the application of our framework to agents with more complex dynamics and enhance its control performance.
-The final direction is to improve the scalability and generality of the framework.
-By incorporating a Graph Neural Network (GNN) into the planner, we expect to enhance scalability to large-scale agent groups and further enhance the generality of our proposed method.
+As for future work, we envision two directions.
+First, introducing state-of-the-art nonlinear model predictive control into the Controller will enable the application of our framework to agents with more complex dynamics and enhance control performance.
+Second, incorporating Graph Neural Networks into the Planner is expected to improve scalability to large-scale agent groups and enhance the generality of the proposed method, such as adaptability to scenarios with agent counts different from those in training.